 Altered brain metabolism is a feature of several neurological disorders including Alzheimer’s disease, Parkinson’s disease, and Epilepsy.

-The benefits of a ketogenic diet for these conditions is thought to result from the fact that ketones provide an alternative fuel source to glucose, and could alter pH levels in the brain, which directly affect ion transporters and neuronal receptors.
+The benefits of a ketogenic diet for these conditions are thought to result from the fact that ketones provide an alternative fuel source to glucose, and could alter pH levels in the brain, which directly affects ion transporters and neuronal receptors.

 The results speak for themselves.